Francis Fawcett

 Director

-With close to 25 years' experience, Francis specialises in adaptive reuse and retrofit, particularly the integration of energy-saving measures within historic structures.
+Francis co-founded Cooke Fawcett in 2015 and leads the practice's cultural and commercial work, with a particular focus on adaptive reuse, retrofit, and complex historic buildings.
+Recent projects include Cockpit Deptford, Peckham Watchmakers' Factory, and Aldersgate House office retrofit.
+With over 20 years' experience in practice, Francis specialises in adaptive reuse and retrofit, particularly the integration of energy-saving measures within historic structures.
 He combines technical problem-solving with strategic project delivery, managing complex stakeholder relationships and securing planning permissions for challenging sites.

-With close to 25 years' experience, Francis specialises in adaptive reuse and retrofit, particularly the integration of energy-saving measures within historic structures.
+Francis co-founded Cooke Fawcett in 2015 and leads the practice's cultural and commercial work, with a particular focus on adaptive reuse, retrofit, and complex historic buildings.
+Recent projects include Cockpit Deptford, Peckham Watchmakers' Factory, and Aldersgate House office retrofit.
+With over 20 years' experience in practice, Francis specialises in adaptive reuse and retrofit, particularly the integration of energy-saving measures within historic structures.
 He combines technical problem-solving with strategic project delivery, managing complex stakeholder relationships and securing planning permissions for challenging sites.

 Francis was Design Fellow at the University of Cambridge (2016–21), teaching undergraduate architecture students, and has been an invited critic and lecturer at several UK universities and the Bauhaus, Germany.

-Francis studied at the University of Cambridge and ETH Zürich, gaining his Diplom in 2007.
+He studied at the University of Cambridge and ETH Zürich, graduating with his Diplom in 2007.